-An employer needn't hire a disabled person who lacks the requisite skills, experience and education for the job in question.
-But if the deciding factor is the disability, you must prove that it interferes with what the ADA terms the “essential functions” of the job.
+You don’t have to hire a disabled person who doesn’t have the requisite skills, experience and education for the job in question.
+If the deciding factor is the disability, however, you must prove that the disability interferes with what the ADA terms the “essential functions” of the job.

 Those functions should be reflected in the job description.
 For ADA purposes, a job function is considered essential when:

-- A limited number of employees are available to perform the function.
+• There are a limited number of employees available to perform the function.
 For example, in a very busy office, all employees would be required to answer the phone in addition to their regular tasks.
 So even if someone was hired as a typist, you could argue that speaking on the phone was still an essential job function.

-- Dire consequences would result if the function weren't carried out.
+• There would be dire consequences if the function were not carried out.
 For example, a firefighter may have to carry a heavy person from a burning building only occasionally, but the ability to do so is essential to the job.

 • The function is cited as essential in a collective bargaining agreement.
 If such an agreement lists duties to be performed in particular jobs, the terms of the agreement may provide evidence of essential job functions.
 However, the agreement, like a job description, would be considered along with other evidence, such as the actual duties performed in these jobs.

 • Those who’ve performed the job identify it as essential.

 Caution: If you intend to use a job description as evidence of essential functions, it must be prepared before advertising or interviewing for the position.

 According to the EEOC, a job description prepared after an alleged discrimination action cannot be used as evidence.
 Also, when determining essential functions, keep in mind that you must concentrate on the result of the function, rather than the manner in which it is performed.
 If, for example, a job requires having access to a computer for input and retrieval, it is not essential that the person use an ordinary keyboard to enter data or visually read the information on the screen.
 Adaptive devices would enable the person to perform the functions differently but with the same results.